 B.5.1.
 Guaranteed Maximum Price

-Compensation for Consultant’s services is an overall total guaranteed maximum price of Each of the $14,363,769.08 CLINs, 0001 through 3011, stated above in Section B.4 are separate individual guaranteed maximum prices.
+Compensation for Consultant’s services is an overall total guaranteed maximum price of $14,910,589.99.
+CLINs, 0001 through 3011, stated above in Section B.4 are separate individual guaranteed maximum prices.
 Absent an amendment to the Contract overall, each separate individual guaranteed maximum price amount stated for compensation shall not be exceeded.
 If any of them are exceeded, the District shall have no liability or responsibility for paying any amount of such excess, which will be at Consultant’s own cost and expense.
 Any savings shall accrue 100% to the District.

 B.5.2.
 Compensation, except for reimbursable expenses, shall be based on the actual individual hourly rate and actual hours worked by the employee excluding travel time.
-Individual hourly rates shall not exceed those set forth in Attachment J.15 hereto and including the spreadsheet attached to Attachment J.15, subject to the limitations and qualifications set forth in Section G, and potentially subject to an annual escalation factor as defined in Section G.
+Individual hourly rates shall not exceed those set forth in Attachment J.5 hereto and including the spreadsheet attached to Attachment J.5, subject to the limitations and qualifications set forth in Section G, and potentially subject to an annual escalation factor as defined in Section G.